msp360/MSP360-PSModule/README.md

 ## Additional steps

-At some step you also may be required to allow remotesigned execution policy by running
+At some step, you also may be required to allow "remotesigned" execution policy by running the following command.

 ```powershell
 Set-ExecutionPolicy RemoteSigned